jacklv999/mytest/读书笔记/ML&DL/CVPaper/CV-Baseline/NIN论文笔记.md

 ### 1. Abstract

-- NIN builds a micro neural networks with complex structures to abstract data within the receptive field
+- NIN builds a micro networks with complex structures to abstract data.
 - the micro neural network with a MLP is a potent function approximator
-- utilize global average pooling in the classification layer, which is easier to interpret and less prone to overfitting than FC.
+- utilize global average pooling in the classification layer, which is easier to interpret and less prone to overfitting.

 ### 2. Introduction

 ##### Traditional CNN

-The convolution filter in CNN is a GLM for the underlying data patch, and the level of abstraction is low with GLM.
+The conv filter in CNN is a GLM for the underlying data patch, and the level of abstraction is low with GLM.

 GLM achieves  good abstraction when the latent concepts are linearly separable.